fdcastel/Rebuild-Firebird/README.md

-# Firebird-Convert
+# Rebuild-Firebird

+Rebuild a Firebird database using stream conversion (without intermediate files).

-Convert a Firebird database between different On-Disk-Structure versions.
+Can also be used to migrate a database between different On-Disk-Structure versions.

 Based on [Fast conversion of Firebird 2.5 databases to Firebird 3.0](https://ib-aid.com/en/articles/fast-conversion-of-firebird-2-5-databases-to-firebird-3/) article from Basil Sidorov.